The eternally mild climate of the Canary Islands is one of the region’s top-ranked attributes by visitors.

 Spending the winter in the Canary Islands not only gives you the chance to save on heating and electricity: it also gives you the chance to enjoy exceptional quality of life.
 Thanks to the daylight hours and mild temperatures, you can enjoy an outdoors lifestyle most days.

 It used to be only the older visitors who came back year after year to leave the cold temperatures behind, but now remote working allows many professional people to pack up their laptops and move somewhere warm and comfortable.
-The Canary Islands are one of the world’s top telework destinations and currently rank 11th on Nomad List.
+The Canary Islands are one of the top telework destinations in the world according to the Nomad List platform.

 Sitting at a terrace bar to check your emails over a coffee, going for a walk after dinner, or swimming at any of the wonderful beaches on the Islands are perfectly feasible options during winter in the Canaries.